 How to use

-Going all around the perimeter of the tiles, it really is as simple as spraying the grout sealer on and leaving it there.
+This is extremely easy to apply.
+Just by going all around the perimeter of the tiles, it really is as simple as spraying the grout sealer on and leaving it there.
 Make sure you are around 10cm away.
 Seal again within 2 hours of the first.

 There are many great sealers out there on the market.
 Of course, we have used our one and we do recommend using a water-based sealer.
 They are more expensive however do a far better job.